About Botanicus Collections

 Material & technique

 The Botanical collection is painted with traditional oil paint on cradled wood.
-The reinforced wood is a very old method and important to stabilize the painting, he reverse side is also painted to prevent any potential warping.
-The texture of the wood has a unique and smooth texture, allowing for details and beautiful line work methods to be painted.
-The artist paints in a direct impasto technique with clear brushstrokes.
-The technique allows the artist to be expressive, playful, explorative and showing of the artists character.
-The impressionist impasto artist Claude Monet and Vincent van Gogh are of great influence in the artwork of Marianne Hendriks.
+The reinforced wood to stabilise the artwork, the reverse side is painted to prevent any potential warping.
+The texture of the wood has a unique and smooth texture, allowing for details and impactful line work to be painted.
+The artist paints in a direct impasto technique with clear and divined brushstrokes.
+The technique allows the artist to be expressive, playful, explorative and shows the artists character and handwriting.
+The oil paint is traditional pigment with linseed oil.
+The artist uses different greens and mainly prefers the green that resembles spring green, known to be a colour that is received as a colour that gives happiness as we associate it with life.
+The pigment green colour that the artist uses is a chromatic green, the artists uses the transparent and opaque characteristics to create the artwork.
+The artist describes the process as moving three dimensional particles that move over a two dimensional surface.
+The artist makes use of a technique that allows the paint to appear luminous and lively.

 About subject